ytakzk/UNAlertView/README.md

 ## UNAlertView

-UNAlertView is an UIAlertView replacement with **simple appearance**.
+UNAlertView is a flexible UIAlertView replacement with **simple appearance**.
 It enables you to **align the message** and **change directions of the buttons**.